media-streaming-mesh/msm-deployments/deployments/msm/README.md

   </a>
 </p>

-This repository contains files necessary to deploy an MSM app.
+This repository contains a Helm chart that deploys the MSM infrastructure.

-TODO:

-The deployment is designed to run on a Kubernetes (K8S) and/or K3S.
+The deployment is designed to run on Kubernetes (K8S) and/or K3S.

 ## Getting Started

-To get started, clone this repository and navigate to the ```msm``` directory.
+To get started, clone the msm-deployments repository and navigate to the ```msm``` directory.
 ```sh
 git clone https://github.com/media-streaming-mesh/msm-deployments.git
 ```